matter-labs-archive/matter-network/README.md

 - All our work on SNARKs is public on the [github](https://github.com/matterinc).
 - Code examples can be found in our ETH Singapore repository - [Plasma Winter](https://github.com/matterinc/plasma-winter) and [Plasma Cash history compression](https://github.com/matterinc/plasma_cash_history_snark).
-- Complete code of Ignis Alpha will be published after a clean-up in short -- stay tuned!
+- Complete code of Matter Network Alpha will be published after a clean-up in short -- stay tuned!

 ## Progress Tracker